-THE RL Q&A: Taylor HillThe model and budding actress on her earliest Ralph Lauren memories, her favorite New York City haunts, and shooting the new Romance campaign with her longtime beau, Michael Stephen Shank
+THE RL Q&A: Taylor HillThe model and budding actress on her earliest Ralph Lauren memories, her favorite New York City haunts, and shooting the Romance campaign with her longtime beau, Michael Stephen Shank

 You were just 2 years old when Romance first launched with its iconic Rosa damascena signature.
 What are some of your earliest scent memories?